|Model of the Globe Theatre|

 (see more schedules on the TBG Community page for 2013-2014 and 2014-2015)

 There are a few issues with the schedule.
-First, because every family is in a different historical period at home, we have note attempted to correlate the lessons.
-This has worked out anyway, as connections are inevitable and the children find them on their own.
 Also, the handicrafts section is new this semester for us and it seems to be working out well-it just pushes lunch back pretty late for some families.
 We try to keep nature study last, as each child takes a different amount of time to work in their notebooks.

 I hope that you find this explanation of our co-op schedule helpful!
 It is an event our family anticipates and enjoys preparing for between meetings.